Another Top 10 (or so) 4X4 Touring Tips

 Folding step and telescopic ladder - There are some really cool ladders that mount onto the back or side of your four wheel drive to give you access to the roof, but for $55 on eBay, you can get a telescopic ladder that does the trick.
 A good quality folding step is also quite valuable if you're vertically challenged!

-Tool kit - Depending on how handy your are will determine what you take with you.
+Tool kit - Depending on how handy you are will determine what you take with you.
 Don’t just shove all the tools you have into a bag and take them.
 They’re heavy and you’ll probably never use most of them anyway.

 I recommend carrying a selection of screwdrivers, ratchet ring spanners, a couple of shifters (crescents to us Kiwis), a pair of vice grips, some nuts and bolts and screws, side cutters and pliers (normal and needle nosed), a hacksaw and a cordless drill and bits.
 A tyre puncture repair kit (plug kit) can get you out of an otherwise stressful situation of having no spares left if it's a simple puncture in the tread.